 Learning Disabilities Association of Hawaii (LDAH) is a non-profit organization founded in 1968 by parents of children with disabilities.

 We are the Parent Training & Information Center (PTI) for the state of Hawaii.
-It is our mission to enhance education, work and life opportunities for children and youth with disabilities by empowering them and their families through information, training and mentoring, and by public outreach and advocacy.
+It is our mission to enhance educational, work and life opportunities for children and youth with or at risk of disabilities by empowering them and their families through screening, identification, information, training and mentoring, and by public outreach and advocacy.

 LDAH supports parents of children with any disability and the professionals who serve them throughout Hawaii in a variety of ways: